-Julian Van Winkle’s old fashioned is a riff on the original, one o the most popular drinks of all time.
-The origin of the first one lies somewhere in the murky past circa 1860 and some give credit to the Pendennis Club in Louisville, KY. for its creation.
+Julian Van Winkle’s old fashioned is a riff on the original, one of the most popular drinks of all time.
+The origin of the first lies somewhere in the murky past, circa 1860 and some give credit to the Pendennis Club in Louisville, KY. for its creation.

 A Short History of Pappy Van Winkle Bourbons